 - Follow up a closed-ended question with an open-ended question:

 This trick works wonders.
-It’s not always possible to convert a closed question into an open one, but you can follow up by getting an open-ended question answered.
+It’s not always possible to convert a closed question into an open one, but you can follow up by getting a question answered.

 For example, if you have a closed question like – “Do you think the product was efficient?” with the options “Yes” and “No”, you can follow it up with an open question like “How do you think we can make the product better?”

-When it comes to customer satisfaction surveys, the advantages of open questions surpass that of the closed ones.
+Regarding customer satisfaction surveys, the advantages of open questions surpass that of closed ones.

 1. Goto: Login » Surveys » Edit » Workspace